 Aircraft designers are working hard not only on more efficient designs, but also on innovative concepts such as the Airbus E-Fan X. Extremely fuel-efficient light aircraft are already commercially available, making this class effectively open to anyone!

-The 2019 E-Race will provide a proving ground for smaller aircraft with global capability, and could very well lead us into the future of aviation!
+The 2019 Great Air Race will provide a proving ground for smaller aircraft with global capability, and could very well lead us into the future of aviation!